What have you just WRITTEN?

-Whether you are an aspiring or established playwright, MWT is the place to be in 2023.
-And regardless of what you have Just Written, chances are that we have a dramaturgical program, production opportunity, showcase event or inspiring monthly workshop that is a perfect match for your script and your skills and will help you, creator of the first and owner of the second, to grow bigger and shine brighter.
+Whether you are an aspiring or established playwright, MWT is the place to be in 202.
+Regardless of what you will write or have just written, chances are we have a dramaturgical program, production opportunity, showcase event or online workshop that is a perfect match for your script and your skills and will help you, creator of the first and owner of the second, to grow bigger and shine brighter.

-Our monthly Workshops are held on the first TUESDAY of the month from 7pm – 8pm, and usually via Zoom.
-They are open to members and non-members alike.
-After each workshop, attendees can choose to stay online for an informal chat.
-Details of our 2023 sessions can be found on the EVENTS page – below is the Calendar at a glance.
+Our free monthly Workshops are held on Zoom on the first MONDAY of the month from 7pm – 8pm.
+They are created especially for MWT members, though non-members are also welcome to come along and see what we do at MWT!
+After each workshop, attendees may choose to stay online for an informal chat and catch-up.
+Details of our 2025 sessions can be found on the EVENTS page.
+Below is the Calendar at a glance.

 Workshop #1